 Simulation setup

-OpenStreetMap is used as the basic map for all simulators.
+OpenStreetMap (OSM) is used as the basic map for all simulators.
+To ensure the position accuracy all simulators use geo-coordinates information for communication instead of the IDs of OSM.
 Moreover, the 3D map at the main railway station is also applied for crowd simulation and trial visualization.
 Regarding traffic demand, synthetic traffic, including passenger cars, buses, trucks, trams, bicycles and pedestrians, is generated.
 Figure 4 shows an overview about the simulated crowd movements with SE-Star, while Figure 5 shows the network for traffic simulation and the road closure area, indicated in yellow.
 During the road closure period only authority vehicles can run in the closed area.
 There is no change in traffic light control.
 Together with the crowd movements, vehicle positions, which are sent upon request, will be sent to the test-bed.
 XVR will then receive these data and visualize them in the trial simulation environment (XVR OS) and the traffic information portal (XVR RM) accordingly.
 Figure 6 illustrates the trial simulation environment with XVR OS.